-- ▶ The Marshals Service does not disclose any personal information, court scheduling, transportation details or other inmate information, other than to verify an inmate is in federal custody. - Prisoner interview requests may be granted when there is no objection from the U.S. attorney or prosecutor of record, the presiding trial judge, the prisoner, the defense attorney, and the management of the detention facility where the prisoner is located.
+- The U.S. Marshals Service does not disclose any personal information, location held, court scheduling, transportation details or other prisoner information, other than to verify a prisoner is in U.S. Marshals custody. - Prisoner interview requests may be granted when there is no objection from the U.S. attorney or prosecutor of record, the presiding trial judge, the prisoner, the defense attorney, and the management of the detention facility where the prisoner is located.
 It is the responsibility of media representatives to obtain the aforementioned documentation in writing and provide it to the U.S. marshal, chief deputy U.S. marshal, or the Office of Public Affairs.
 Upon receipt of the required documentation, the U.S. Marshals will consider the request.
-Any prisoner interview requests of terrorism-related defendants must be approved, in advance, by the Federal Bureau of Prisons and DOJ National Security Division. - The Marshals generally do not release prisoner mug shots (booking photos) for privacy reasons.
+Any prisoner interview requests of terrorism-related defendants must be approved, in advance, by the Federal Bureau of Prisons and DOJ National Security Division. - The U.S. Marshals generally do not release prisoner mug shots (booking photos) for privacy reasons.
 (For the policy, see www.usmarshals.gov/foia/policy.)